Let's get started...

 Homeschool Graduates: Applicants must submit a copy of the home school’s approved registration from the state in which they are registered and an official transcript including the graduation date.
 Official transcripts must be issued by the chief administrator of the home school and show the school’s name and address.

-Once a new student has been admitted, they must complete a New Student Orientation (NSO) session prior to the start date of their first semester.
-NSO provides beneficial information about the services and opportunities offered at SCC.
-Students will also receive guidance in completing the Enrollment Checklist, including how to register for classes.
+Once a new student has been admitted, they must complete a Viking Orientation session prior to the start date of their first semester.
+Viking Orientation provides beneficial information about the services and opportunities offered at SCC.
+Students will also receive guidance in completing the enrollment checklist, including how to register for classes.

-Once new students have completed New Student Orientation (NSO), they can begin registering and paying for classes.
-Sampson Community College uses an online system call WebAdvisor that can be used to view course descriptions, view availability of sections for a particular course, and ultimately register and pay for classes.
+?
+Congratulations, and welcome to the SCC Viking Family!
+Once new students have completed a #BeAViking session, they can begin registering and paying for classes.
+Sampson Community College uses an online system called WebAdvisor that can be used to view course descriptions, view availability of sections for a particular course, and ultimately register and pay for classes.